rust-ml/book/src/4_dbscan.md

 ```rust,no_run
 {{#include ../code/examples/dbscan.rs:create_circles}}
 ```
 Compared to `linfa`'s KMeans algorithm, the DBSCAN implementation is able to operate directly on a ndarray `Array2` data structure, so there's no need to convert it into the `linfa`-native `Dataset` type first.
 It's also worth pointing out that choosing the chosen parameters often take some experimentation and tuning before they produce results that actually make sense.
-This is one of the areas where data visualization can be really valuable; it is helpful in developing some physical intuition about your data set and understand how your choice of hyperparameters will affect the results produced by the algorithm.
+This is one of the areas where data visualization can be really valuable; it is helpful in developing some spatial intuition about your data set and understand how your choice of hyperparameters will affect the results produced by the algorithm.

 ```rust,no_run
 {{#include ../code/examples/dbscan.rs:create_and_run_model}}